These unconventional strokes have changed the way cricket is played

 ICC celebrates birth of switch hit back in 2006 from the bat of England's Kevin Pietersen in a tweet.
-We take the opportunity to look at some of the improvisations and unconventional shots batsmen have introduced to cricket
+We take the opportunity to look at some of the unconventional shots batsmen have introduced to cricket

 On this day in 2006, cricket saw the birth of a new shot -- one that would join a select list of unorthodox and unique shots that no cricket manual or coach would teach or tolerate.